 How is pityriasis rubra pilaris pronounced?

 This is not as stupid question as it might sound.
 When a dermatologist confirms the diagnosis as “pityriasis rubra pilaris or PRP” we too often hear only the acronym “PRP”.
-That three-letter acronym becomes problematic when we search Yahoo or Google for PRP only to discover that Platelet-Rich Plasma is the only game in town
+That’s easy to say.
+I confirmed the proper spelling of pityriasis rubra pilaris from the paperwork I brought home from the dermatology clinic and soon discovered that the three-letter acronym was useless when searching Yahoo or Google for PRP.
+Platelet-Rich Plasma is the only game in town when searching for “PRP”.

 ✽ pityriasis —